KD2Mrunal83577/Mrunal-Kesarkar/README.md

 ## About Me

-skilled full-stack Java developer with expertise in front-end and back-end Technologies like Java, Spring Boot, HTML, CSS, SQL, and JavaScript, Developed through a comprehensive 6-month full-time course, and am excited to apply my knowledge and grow with a forward-thinking team as a fresher.
+Skilled full-stack Java developer with expertise in front-end and back-end Technologies like Java, Spring Boot, HTML, CSS, SQL, and JavaScript, Developed through a comprehensive 6-month full-time course, and am excited to apply my knowledge and grow with a forward-thinking team as a fresher.

 ## Skills